Casio keyboard pianos have been very popular for the last 40 years.

 All these features are packed into a good quality instrument for under US$200 that weighs 7lbs 4oz (3.3 kg).

-In terms of Casio CT-S200 vs Casio CT-S300, the CT-S200 provides three color selections: black, white, and red while the CT-S300 only has black.
-However, the CT-300 comes with a couple of enhancements such as a Pitch Bend wheel and touch-sensitive keys.
+In terms of Casio CT-S200 vs. Casio CT-S300, the CT-S200 provides three color selections: black, white, and red, while the CT-S300 only has black.
+However, the CT-300 has some enhancements, such as a Pitch Bend wheel and touch-sensitive keys.

 Even though the CT-S300 sells for a slightly higher price than the CT-S200, the touch-sensitive keys make the CT-S300 a worthy beginner keyboard.

 - USB MIDI port for connection to smart devices and using Casio Chordona Play mobile app